slagov/document-domain-research/README.md

-# Can `document.domain` still be used to bypass SOP within same-site cross-origin requests?
+# Can `document.domain` still be used to bypass SOP within same-site cross-origin non-preflighted requests?

 `document.domain` allows to overwrite document's domain by any of its superdomains